Metadata worthy

 Stock contributors

 Submit to 8 platforms in one workflow.
-Curator generates compliant metadata for each — no re-typing per library.
+Curator generates compliant metadata for each.
+No re-typing per library.

 Footage archivists